Pervasive spin-triplet superconductivity in rhombohedral graphene

 \textbf{Magnetic fields typically suppress superconductivity once the Zeeman energy exceeds the pairing gap, unless mechanisms such as unconventional pairing, strong spin–orbit coupling, or intrinsic magnetism intervene.
 Several graphene platforms realize such mitigating routes, exhibiting superconductivity resilient to magnetic fields.
 Here we report superconductivity in rhombohedral heptalayer graphene that is both induced and stabilized by in-plane magnetic field ($B_{\parallel}$), with critical fields far beyond the Pauli paramagnetic limit.
 The superconductivity spans a wide gate range and emerges from a sharp zero-field resistive ridge that tracks approximately constant conduction band filling.
 The presence of zero-field superconductivity and the evolution of the critical temperature with $B_{\parallel}$ are highly gate sensitive.
 We also observe a weak superconducting diode effect in several distinct regimes within the superconducting phase, including nearby to an integer quantum anomalous Hall state generated by a boron nitride moir\'e superlattice, indicating a potential coexistence of valley imbalance and superconductivity.
 These results establish several intriguing new properties of spin-triplet, field-induced superconductivity in a thick rhombohedral graphene stack.}

 Superconductivity and magnetism are traditionally antagonists, yet in some quantum materials magnetic fields can protect or even create superconductivity.
-Several microscopic routes can mitigate Zeeman depairing and allow superconductivity to persist to fields exceeding the Pauli paramagnetic limit.
-Examples include spin–orbit effects that mix singlet and triplet components in non-centrosymmetric settings~\cite{Xi2016Ising,Lu2015Ising,Smidman2017}, finite-momentum pairing that accommodates Fermi-surface mismatch when orbital depairing is weak (Fulde--Ferrell--Larkin--Ovchinnikov mechanism)~\cite{FuldeFerrell1964,LarkinOvchinnikov1964,MatsudaShimahara2007}, and exchange fields from ordered moments that compensate spin splitting (Jaccarino--Peter effect)~\cite{JaccarinoPeter1962,Meul1984}.
-Effective enhancements of the Pauli limit can also arise from reduced or anisotropic effective $g$-factors~\cite{Kohler1976, Petta2002}, multiband or strong-coupling effects~\cite{Chan2018,Ruan2021,Salamone2022}, and spin–orbit scattering in the dirty limit~\cite{Werthamer1966WHH,Klemm1975KLB}.
+Several microscopic routes can mitigate Zeeman depairing and allow superconductivity to persist to fields exceeding the Pauli paramagnetic limit~\cite{Clogston1962Pauli,Chandrasekhar1962Pauli}.
+Examples include spin-orbit coupling that suppresses paramagnetic pair breaking in non-centrosymmetric settings (including ``Ising'' protection in two-dimensional materials)~\cite{Lu2015Ising,Xi2016Ising,Saito2016SpinValley,Smidman2017}, finite-momentum pairing that accommodates Fermi-surface mismatch when orbital depairing is weak (Fulde--Ferrell--Larkin--Ovchinnikov mechanism)~\cite{FuldeFerrell1964,LarkinOvchinnikov1964,MatsudaShimahara2007}, and exchange fields from ordered moments that compensate spin splitting (Jaccarino--Peter effect)~\cite{JaccarinoPeter1962,Meul1984}.
+Apparent exceedance of the weak-coupling Pauli limit can also arise from a reduced or anisotropic quasiparticle $g$-factor~\cite{Clogston1962Pauli,Chandrasekhar1962Pauli,Altarawneh2012UniaxialAnisotropy}, strong-coupling~\cite{Carbotte1990BosonExchange,Orlando1979CriticalFields} or multiband effects~\cite{Gurevich2003TwoGapHc2}, and spin-orbit scattering in the dirty limit~\cite{Werthamer1966WHH,Klemm1975KLB}.
 In quasi-two-dimensional materials, orbital effects of in-plane magnetic fields are suppressed, so the fate of superconductivity becomes sensitive to the balance among Zeeman and spin-orbit couplings (SOC), band dispersion, and pairing interactions.